dionys93/ety-dictionary/data-text/inglisce/orthography/alphabet-and-letters/letter-combinations/vowels/by-letter/o/O.md

 to lock → to loche, lock → loc
 concoction → concoccion
 to concoct → to concocte
+knowledge → gnollage
+to acknowledge → to acgnollage phonology → fonologie phonological → fonological

 #### O = /oʊ/